aidenlab/welcome/README.md

 ## Enter the microscopic world inside your nucleus.

-Every single cell in your body has the exact same DNA Sequence, yet we observe vast differences in both structure and function within cells in our body.
-The differences between our transparent corneal cells and our highly conductive neurons exists not because of the content of our DNA, but rather how it is regulated.
+Every single cell in your body has the exact same DNA sequence, yet we observe vast differences in both structure and function within cells in our body.
+The differences between our transparent corneal cells and our highly conductive neurons exists not in the content of our DNA, but partly in how it is regulated.

- >This regulation is largely determined by the 3D structure and organization of our *chromatin*, which is the uncoiled form of DNA present most of the cell's life cycle.
+ >This regulation is influenced by the 3D structure and organization of our *chromatin*, which is the uncoiled form of DNA present most of the cell's life cycle.

 Therefore to understand the variations that exist between all life on earth, between the sick and healthy, and within ourselves, let us enter the microscopic world inside the nucleus and investigate the 3D organization of chromatin.
 <br>